-Everything fits properly: One of the biggest characteristics of Jessica Pearson’s style is that everything she wears fits her properly and that’s something new clients of mine and everyday people looking to improve their work style don’t factor in.
-Alterations is the key to looking put together and stylish.
-A well fitted skirt over a tight or baggy one will always show you more success.
+One of the biggest characteristics of Jessica Pearson’s style is that everything she wears fits her properly and that’s something new clients of mine and everyday people looking to improve their work style don’t factor in.
+Alterations are the key to looking put together and stylish.
+A well-fitted skirt over a tight or baggy one will always show you more success.
 Sleeves that end where your wrist meets your hand will always show off that flash of a watch as you move your arms – showing how super duper organised you are.
-Jackets that don’t make you look like a brick on legs will always do you more favours, because the brick on legs look is not what we’re going for.
+Jackets that don’t make you look like a brick on legs will always do you more favours because the brick on legs look is not what we’re going for.

 One thing that Jessica does extremely well is she pushes the limits on a conservative dress code but constantly looking neat and only ever being risky around the neckline.
 She’ll never wear anything strapless, but for her, off the shoulder is something she’ll wear for ‘another day at the office’.